nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

   * 3a1.
-Tuteez shows an error message
+Tuteez shows an error message.

-      Use case resumes at step 2
+      Use case resumes at step 2.

 * 3b.
-The given name does not exist
+The given name does not exist.

   * 3b1.
-Tuteez shows an error message
+Tuteez shows an error message.

-      Use case resumes at step 2
+      Use case resumes at step 2.

 **Use case: UC4 - Add a lesson to a student**

 **MSS**

-1. User requests to list students
+1. User requests to list students.
-1. Tuteez shows a list of students <u>(UC2)</u>
+1. Tuteez shows a list of students <u>(UC2)</u>.
-1. User types keyword followed by index of the student and then lesson day and time
+1. User requests to add lesson, selecting student by index and entering lesson day and time.
-1. Tuteez adds lesson to student
+1. Tuteez adds lesson to student.
+1. Use case ends.

 **Extensions**

 * 3a.
-The lesson clashes with an existing lesson(s)
+The lesson clashes with an existing lesson(s).

    * 3a1.
-Tuteez shows error message with timings of the lessons that it clashes with
+Tuteez shows error message with timings of the lesson(s) that it clashes with.

-   Use case resumes at step 2
+   Use case resumes at step 2.

 * 3b.
-The lesson has invalid day or times
+The lesson has invalid day or times.

    * 3b1.
-Tuteez shows error message specifying the error
+Tuteez shows error message specifying the error.

-   Use case resumes at step 2
+   Use case resumes at step 2.

 * 3c.
-The given index is invalid
+The given index is invalid.

    * 3c1.
-Tuteez shows an error message
+Tuteez shows an error message.

-   Use case resumes at step 2
+   Use case resumes at step 2.

 ** Use case: UC5 - Delete a lesson from a student**

 **MSS**

-1. User requests to list students
+1. User requests to list students.
-2. Tuteez shows a list of students <u>(UC2)</u>
+2. Tuteez shows a list of students <u>(UC2)</u>.
-3. User types keyword followed by index of the student and then lesson index to delete
+3. User requests to delete lesson, selecting student by index and specifying the lesson index to delete.
-4. Tuteez deletes the lesson from the student
+4. Tuteez deletes the lesson from the student.
+5. Use case ends.

 **Extensions**

 * 3a.
-The given student index is invalid
+The given student index is invalid.

     * 3a1.
-Tuteez shows an error message
+Tuteez shows an error message.

-    Use case resumes at step 2
+    Use case resumes at step 2.

 * 3b.
-The given lesson index is invalid
+The given lesson index is invalid.

     * 3b1.
-Tuteez shows an error message
+Tuteez shows an error message.

-    Use case resumes at step 2
+    Use case resumes at step 2.

 **Use case: UC6 - Add a remark to a student**

 **MSS**

-1. User requests to list students
+1. User requests to list students.
-2. Tuteez shows a list of students <u>(UC2)</u>
+2. Tuteez shows a list of students <u>(UC2)</u>.
-3. User types keyword followed by index of the student and then the remark to be added
+3. User requests to add remark, selecting student by index and specifying the remark to be added.
-4. Tuteez adds the remark to the student
+4. Tuteez adds the remark to the student.
+5. Use case ends.

 **Extensions**

 * 3a.
-The given student index is invalid
+The given student index is invalid.

     * 3a1.
-Tuteez shows an error message
+Tuteez shows an error message.

-    Use case resumes at step 2
+    Use case resumes at step 2.

 **Use case: UC7 - Delete a remark from a student**

 **MSS**

-1. User requests to list students
+1. User requests to list students.
-2. Tuteez shows a list of students <u>(UC2)</u>
+2. Tuteez shows a list of students <u>(UC2)</u>.
-3. User types keyword followed by index of the student and then the remark index to delete
+3. User requests to delete remark, selecting student by index and specifying the remark index to delete.
-4. Tuteez deletes the remark from the student
+4. Tuteez deletes the remark from the student.
+5. Use case ends.

 **Extensions**

 * 3a.
-The given student index is invalid
+The given student index is invalid.

     * 3a1.
-Tuteez shows an error message
+Tuteez shows an error message.

-    Use case resumes at step 2
+    Use case resumes at step 2.

 * 3b.
-The given remark index is invalid
+The given remark index is invalid.

     * 3b1.
-Tuteez shows an error message
+Tuteez shows an error message.

-    Use case resumes at step 2
+    Use case resumes at step 2.

 ### Non-Functional Requirements